 The whole of the manuscript and any attachments must be available in electronic form.

 The manuscript can be sent in English, Czech or Slovak.
-The magazine also allows the publication of a bilingual work (English or Czech + Slovak + English), the Czech or Slovak version is published in both printed and electronic version of the magazine, the English then only in an electronic version.
+The journal also allows the publication of a bilingual work (English or Czech + Slovak + English), the Czech or Slovak version is published in both printed and electronic version of the journal, the English then only in an electronic version.

 The text of the manuscript must be prepared in Microsoft Word (Microsoft Office 2000 or later).
 Use double line spacing for the text including legends, the use of Times New Roman 12pt is recommended, with a text width of 15 cm.
 Each section should begin on a new page.
 For the manuscript as a whole, number the pages starting with the title page.
 The page number should be placed at the bottom of the page in the centre.
 Please use the following order: Title page including acknowledgements, abstract and key words, text, literature review.